 Today's students are technologically savvy and easily embrace digital learning.
-In fact, a recent study shows that more than 70% of students in grades K through 12 think every student should have access to a mobile device during the school day to embrace learning.
-Additionally, 30% of high school students use the Internet on a daily basis to complete their studies.
+In fact, a recent study shows that more than 70% of students in grades K through 12 think every student should have access to a mobile device during the school day to embrace learning.1 Additionally, 30% of high school students use the Internet on a daily basis to complete their studies.2 While plans vary widely for institutions across the country, it is certain that online and hybrid learning are going to be a regular part of college life for the foreseeable future - even for traditional campus-based institutions.